Photo: Daniel Michon, ARTECHNIQUE

 For a more biologically oriented introduction one can download Structure Analysis by Small-Angle X-Ray and Neutron Scattering (L. A. Feigin and D. I. Svergun, Plenum Press / Springer, 1987) from http://www.embl-hamburg.de/biosaxs/publications.html

 From a practical point of view, you might want to take a look at the Beamline Manuals page.
-One can find there a short User's survival manual, the full manual of the data acquisition and reduction software for collecting and pre-processing SAXS and/or WAXS data for both static and time-resolved measurements on beamline BM26B, as well as a list of basic Unix commands.
+We have posted a short Users' survival manual, the full manual for the data acquisition and reduction software for collecting and pre-processing SAXS and/or WAXS data for both static and time-resolved measurements on beamline BM26B, as well as a list of basic Unix commands.

 Last but not least, the Data Reduction and Analysis page provides the response of the detector in use, together with links to data reduction and analysis software.